Blind identification of Ambisonic reduced room impulse response: Prior art

 \section{Prior art}

 Research in BSI has flourished since the seminal work of Sato \cite{sato1975method} on self-recovering equalization for digital communications.
 In the context of Single-Input-Multiple-Output (SIMO) systems, where the same source excites multiple channels (as in our problem setting), the concept of \emph{cyclostationarity} in second order statistics (SOS) \cite{tong1991new} was widely adopted.
-Different SOS variants have been proposed, based on channel cross-relation \cite{xu1995least}, subspace decomposition \cite{moulines1995subspace} and maximum likelihood estimation \cite{hua1996fast}.
-The cross-relation technique has been particularly popular, and was later extended to adaptive BSI for acoustic channel identification, either in time \cite{benesty2000adaptive,huang2002adaptive}, or frequency domain \cite{huang2003class,ahmad2006proportionate}.
-Nevertheless, while such methods have evolved in order to improve their robustness to noise, in general they are known to perform well only under sufficiently high Signal-to-Noise Ratio (SNR) \cite{naylor2010speech}.
-Contemporary approaches based on deep learning have only recently been employed for blind RIR estimation \cite{wager2020dereverberation,steinmetz2021filtered,ratnarajah2022towards}.
+Different SOS variants have been proposed, based on channel cross-relation (CR) \cite{xu1995least}, subspace decomposition \cite{moulines1995subspace} and maximum likelihood estimation \cite{hua1996fast}.
+The CR technique has been particularly popular, and was later extended to adaptive BSI for acoustic channel identification, either in time \cite{benesty2000adaptive,huang2002adaptive}, or frequency domain \cite{huang2003class,ahmad2006proportionate}.
+Nevertheless, while such methods have evolved in order to improve their robustness to noise, in general they are known to perform well only under sufficiently high Signal-to-Noise Ratio (SNR) \cite{naylor2010speech}. \revis{Some CR variants have been tailored to estimation of early RIRs, the task referred to as ``under-modeled BSI'' in the literature \cite{xue2016cross,xue2017frequency}.} Contemporary approaches based on deep learning have only recently been employed for blind RIR estimation \cite{wager2020dereverberation,steinmetz2021filtered,ratnarajah2023towards}.
 Some of these models achieve impressive performance on different metrics and datasets, but are currently limited to predicting only single channel RIRs.
 The interpolation of missing RIR channels of a circular microphone array, in the SIMO context, has been formulated and solved as an inverse problem regularized by deep prior in \cite{pezzoli2022deep}.